 - Warm-ups and exercises to improve your ensemble's musicianship

 Every attendee will come away with materials to take home and apply to their teaching immediately.
-Continuing Education Units (CEUs) are offered, if desired, for a nominal fee.
-Attendees will also have the option of staying for the Vocal Jazz Summer Workshop at the conclusion of the seminar for even MORE immersion in all things vocal jazz!
+Continuing Education Units (CEUs) are offered, if desired, for a nominal fee (sometimes used to fulfill Professional Development requirements).

-Enrollment will be limited to 20 educators on a first-come, first-served basis and is limited to current or future educators (college students welcome) over age 18.
+Enrollment will be limited to 20 educators on a first-come, first-served basis and is limited to current or future educators (music education students welcome!) over age 18.